Mickekofi/EyeTubeBot/README.md

 ---

 # Introduction
-### ⚠️ Will be Completed and Released on 18 October 2024
+### ⚠️ Still Under Testing Phase...Will be Completed and Released on 18 October 2024

 🌟 As part of contributing to the Societal Evolution into a new Era full of 🚀 technological advancements, the emergence of  Automation in AI has led us to discover innovative ways to solve and change human repetitive processes into a more productive living.